Key Concepts

 Fixed interest is more volatile than cash but is less volatile than growth assets.
 Fixed-interest investments include government and corporate bonds.

-The bond issuer is effectively a borrower and is required to pay interest to the investors throughout the bond's life and return the money borrowed upon the bond's maturity.
-Fixed interest carries a low to medium risk and predominantly rewards investors through a regular income stream, usually higher than earnings from a cash investment.
+The bond issuer is effectively a borrower and must pay interest to the investors throughout the bond's life and return the money borrowed upon the bond's maturity.

 Growth Assets